RuslanKovalyovNN01/RuslanKovalyovNN01/README.md

 ## Hi there, I am Ruslan Kovalyov 👋

+I have 1.5 years of experience in embedded systems, open to new job opportunities.
+____

+I'am interested in:
+  + Distributed Systems
+  + System Programming
+  + Embedded Systems

 <!--
 **RuslanKovalyovNN01/RuslanKovalyovNN01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.